Why Study Dentistry in English at the University of Traditional Medicine in Armenia?

 - There is a highly active student council that frequently organises cultural, sporting and entertainment events.

 + What does the Dentistry programme involve?

 - The dentistry course is taught in English and lasts for five years.

 - In years one and two, the focus is on immersing students in medical theory as well as key dentistry fundamentals.

 - The focus shifts to clinical training between years three and five and includes clinical practice and apprenticeship, with the study of pre- and post-clinical dentistry procedures.
-Upon successful completion of all course elements, the student becomes a dentist and obtains a master’s degree.

 - Some graduates choose to stay in Armenia to enjoy the low cost of living that makes it a very affordable country in which to live.